NCAS-CMS/cfdm/docs/source/tutorial.rst

      [270.9 278.7 273.2 261.7 271.6 265.8 273.0 278.5 266.4]
      [276.4 264.2 276.3 266.1 276.1 268.1 277.0 273.4 269.7]]]

-The field construct also has a `~Field.data` attribute that is an alias for the `~Field.get_data` method, which makes it easier to access attributes and methods of the `Data` instance.

 .. code-block:: python
    :caption: *Inspect the data type, number of dimensions, dimension
              sizes and number of elements of the data array.*